Skip to content

 4.3.1 FASTLIO Algorithm

 FASTLIO is a LiDAR + IMU odometry method.
-In other words, it takes 3D scans from a LiDAR and motion measurements from an IMU and continuously estimates where the sensor is and how it is moving (its 6-DoF pose).
-You can see it as the LiDAR equivalent of VINS-Fusion, instead of working with images and IMU, it works with point clouds and IMU.
+In other words, it takes 3D scans from a LiDAR and inertial measurements from an IMU and smoothly estimates position and orientation of the robot (its 6-DoF pose).
+You can see it as the LiDAR-based equivalent of VINS-Fusion.
+Instead of working with images and IMU, it works with point clouds and IMU.

-• Preprocessing & feature selection: Each time the LiDAR produces a scan, FAST-LIO first cleans it a bit (e.g., removes obvious outliers) and picks useful points from it.
-You can think of these “features” as points that lie on clear edges or flat surfaces, which are easier to match later.
+• Preprocessing & feature selection: Each time the LiDAR produces a scan, FASTLIO first cleans it a bit (removes motion distortions) and picks useful points from it.
+You can think of these features as points that lie on clear edges or flat surfaces, which are easier to match later.

-From a practical point of view, you can think of FAST-LIO as a real-time LiDAR odometry block that you plug into your robot to get a continuous 6-DoF trajectory and a local 3D map.
-To use it effectively, you mainly need correct LiDAR–IMU calibration and reasonable mapping parameters (for example, how dense the map should be and how often it is updated), rather than a deep understanding of the underlying mathematics.
+From a practical point of view, you can think of FASTLIO as a real-time LiDAR odometry block that you plug into your robot to get a continuous 6-DoF estimation and a local 3D map.
+To use it effectively, you mainly need correct LiDAR-IMU calibration and reasonable mapping parameters, rather than a deep understanding of the underlying mathematics.

 4.3.2 Running a demo

-To run a demo, we use the same dev-container we prepared and explained in previous section.
+To run a LiDAR-based demo, we use the same dev-container we prepared and explained in the previous section.
 Follow these steps to run a demo:

 • Open the container in VS Code